-There is no question that there are several variables that determine the actual rate of unemployment, job growth, number of workers available, and other metrics that detail the strength of our work economy.
-But no matter the way you figure it, the job market and economy are experiencing great success.
+There is no question that there are several variables that determine the actual rate of un-employment, job growth, number of workers available, and other metrics that detail the strength of our work economy.
 “Leaving aside month-to-month fluctuations, the labor market is still very strong,” said Eric Winograd, Alliance Bernstein’s senior economist.

-Here are some tips on recruiting and hiring in today’s low unemployment rate economy:
+Here are some tips on recruiting and hiring in today’s high employment economy:

 LEVERAGE ARTIFICIAL INTELLIGENCE